 The School provides a welcoming environment.
 Our lecturers are keen to listen and offer advice, working with you to ensure you reach your full potential.
 Our students are a motivated and ambitious group who enjoy working together and supporting each other.

 All students are allocated a personal academic adviser.
-You also have access to our Student Pastoral Support Co-ordinator, who offers support and guidance and can point you towards appropriate additional services for both personal welfare and academic issues.
+You also have access to the Division of Human and Social Sciences Student Support Team, who offer support and guidance and can point you towards appropriate additional services for both personal welfare and academic issues.

 We believe in the intimate link between teaching and research, which ensures our modules are inspiring, relevant and thought-provoking.
 Our